 Most salespeople are eager to know the best time to cold call their prospects.
 It’s an enticing idea: Rather than waiting for a compelling event, researching the buyer, and crafting a personalized message, the rep simply needs to know the best day and time of day to make the call.

 The takeaway is, the “best time to make cold calls” doesn’t exist.
 But it’s a different story for warm calls.
 If you’ve done your homework and identified a potential good fit, knowing when to pick up the phone can mean the difference between getting the prospect's voicemail -- and getting a meeting.

-Here are my five suggestions for when to call buyers in 2018.
+Here are my six suggestions for when to call buyers in 2019.

 Making an early morning sales call makes sense.
 It lets you connect with prospects before their to-do lists become overwhelmingly long.
 But is it really the optimal time to catch someone at work?

 The same CallHippo study actually found the best time to call a prospect is between 4:00 p.m. and 5:00 p.m..
 The second best time to pick up the phone is between 11:00 a.m and 12:00 p.m..

 When you think about the structure of a typical office day, you realize at 11:00 a.m., most people are wrapping up tasks before taking lunch.
 Similarly, at 4:00 p.m., they're winding down for the day.